tanitaka-tech/NestedDIContainer/README.md

 [nuget](https://www.nuget.org/packages/NestedDIContainer/)

 ## Pros
-- Supper fast and lightweight
+- Super fast and lightweight
 - Simple and easy to use
 - Minimal GC pressure